Grobyc1337/MarioRPGremake-tools/README.md

 # MarioRPGremake Modding Tools v1.0

-These tools lets you add new spells for enemies in Mario RPG Remake  TEst
+These tools lets you add new spells for enemies in Mario RPG Remake
 ```
 With these tools you can add new components (spells) in the following .json list :
 1 - action.json